madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 The community is huge, and I have yet to encounter a problem that wasn't either already solved before or that I wasn't helped with instantly.

-Finally, a very important point: WordPress has been around for a long time, many of my customers have already worked with the WordPress backend and are familiar with it.
+Finally, a very important point: WordPress has been around for a long time, many have already worked with the WordPress backend and are familiar with it.

 ## What’s there to dislike?